handpoint/handpoint.github.io/contact.md

   title: Let’s talk
   description: Please fill out the form below and one of our solution consultants will be in touch with you in the near future.
 cta:
-  title: For customer & integration support <span class="hero-box-specialtxt">click here</span>
+  title: For customer & integration support
   description: You can also contact customer service by email at <a href="mailto:support@handpoint.com">support@handpoint.com</a>
 ---